Editor In Chief

 Britt Trachtenberg (She/her) is a Creative Writing major at SUNY Purchase.
 Her poetry has been published in various magazines, including the Winter 2020 Issue of Fine Lines, the Fall 2020 Issue of Train River Poetry, and an online edition of the Gandy Dancer.
 Britt’s favorite poets are Mary Oliver, Frannie Lindsay, and Sharon Olds.

 Eleanor Oliphant is Completely Fine by Gail Honeyman; Mayweed by Frannie Lindsay

-Kaitlyn Crow (they/them) is a poet based in Richmond, Virginia.
-Their works have appeared in Apeiron Review, bluestockings magazine, and ang(st), among others.
-You can find them on Twitter @queeryeehawpoet.
+Kaitlyn Crow (she/they) is a writer based in Washington, D.C.
+Her works have appeared in Apeiron Review, Door is a Jar, and COUNTERCLOCK, among others.
+You can find them on Twitter @kaitlynacrow.